 Certification of Mailing: 2024 Assessment Notices

 This is a notification that, as per Section 311 (1) of the Municipal Government Act, property assessment notices were mailed to all property owners in Wetaskiwin as of February 16, 2024.
-The complaint deadline was April 25, 2023.
+The complaint deadline is April 29, 2024.

 If you disagree with the assessment of your property, you have the right to submit a complaint.
 Get more information about the steps you need to take to submit a complaint about your property assessment.
 Please contact Accurate Assessment Group Ltd. and speak with Kurt Hartman, Assessment Specialist, toll free at 1.877.438.2305.